stellar/stellar-anchor-tests/@stellar/anchor-tests/README.md

 ```
 git clone git@github.com:stellar/stellar-anchor-tests.git
 yarn build
-npm link
+yarn link
 ```

-You can now use the `stellar-anchor-tests` command in your shell or use `npm link @stellar/anchor-tests` in another NodeJS project to use the library in code.
+You can now use the `stellar-anchor-tests` command in your shell or use `yarn link @stellar/anchor-tests` in another NodeJS project to use the library in code.

 ## Usage